 Some of my favourite questions from people are “How do I get started with watercolor?” and “My cousin loves art.
 I’d like to encourage him.
 What do you recommend getting for his Birthday?”

-I've been told that atercolor is one of the easiest mediums to pick up and hardest to master.
-But have no fear, these supplies will give a solid foundation for experimentation.
+I've been told that watercolor is one of the easiest mediums to pick up and hardest to master.
+But have no fear, these supplies will give a solid foundation to practice and experiment.

 For many years, college and a very demanding job limited my time and space available for art.
 With that in mind, I’d like to recommend the following tools which have been thoroughly tested and approved.

 Yes, you can get a bigger and better one.
 But honestly, you can buy it for about $16, and it will serve your for years.
 The limited number of colors will not overwhelm the budding artist, but at the same time they won’t feel limited.
 Though you’ll likely rarely use Chinese White, some artists prefer to mix it in to give a hazy quality to their color or use it on toned paper.
 This palette is perfect for traveling, available in most art stores and you won’t feel too guilty if you lose it.

 Since you really don't have any glazes in watercolor, you really need to understand your pigments.
 This color chart has actual samples of paint on it that you can play with, as well as their descriptions - lightfastedness, granulation, permanency and transparency.
 It has been invaluable to me.

 Paper - get the right stuff

 Not to be a bearer of bad news, but paper is not something you can skimp on in watercolor.
 Sorry.
 Printer paper you used as a kid will buckle.
 Student varieties are ok, but you really have to work them into submission.
 Different paper formulations will give you different effects and will make you either love or hate the medium.
 Nothing is more frustrating than working on the wrong surface.